vishakhadhonde9/Python/Session-10] Object Oriented Programming.md

     def drive(self):  # Method
         print(f"The {self.color} {self.brand} is driving.")

     # "Car" is the class.

+# 2. What is an Object? -
+- An object is an instance of a class.
+When you create an object, you bring the class to life with specific values.
+- For example: The "Car" class is the blueprint.
+A specific car (e.g., a red Toyota) is the object.